 Inputting video details lets us send as much information as possible to advertisers so that they understand more about your video content.
 Advertisers are looking mostly at whether or not your content is brand safe, but be sure to give them keywords to go on.

-Alternately, you can start with the Top Videos breakdown in your dashboard and begin your audit with the video that has the most views.
+You can start with the Top Videos breakdown in your dashboard and begin your audit with the video that has the most views.

 Open up the first video you want to edit